starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 Only attestation contract.
 #### logic <!-- omit from toc -->
 1. Calculate total rewards for `staker_address` in this epoch.
-2. Calculate staker rewards (include commission)
+2. Calculate staker rewards (include commission).
-3. Update `unclaimed_rewards_own` of the staker
+3. Update `unclaimed_rewards_own` of the staker.
 4. Update and transfer to the pool, if exist.
-5. Update `RewardSupplier Contract unclaimed_rewards`
+5. Update `RewardSupplier Contract unclaimed_rewards`.

 ### fn get_attestation_info_by_operational_address